bbbbbr/romusage/README.md

 -smROM  : Show Merged ROM_0  and ROM_1  output (i.e. bare 32K ROM)
 -smWRAM : Show Merged WRAM_0 and WRAM_1 output (i.e DMG/MGB not CGB)
-          -sm* compatible with banked ROM_x or WRAM_x when used with -B -nB : Hide warning banner (for .cdb output)
+          -sm* compatible with banked ROM_x or WRAM_x when used with -B -sJ : Show JSON output.
+Some options not applicable.
+When used, -Q recommended -nB : Hide warning banner (for .cdb output)
 -nA : Hide areas (shown by default in .cdb output)
 -z  : Hide areas smaller than SIZE -z:DECSIZE